TRAVEL: Where to go for New Year's Eve celebrations in Italy

 To embrace some winter cosiness, you'll want to head up into Italy's mountains.

-Trentino Alto Adige, which borders Austria, has been named as the most popular destination for Italians travelling this winter, with the snow-capped Dolomites providing an unmatched backdrop to festive activities.
+Trentino Alto Adige, which borders Austria, is one of the most popular destinations for Italians travelling in the winter, with the snow-capped Dolomites providing an unmatched backdrop to festive activities.

-In particular, Trento and Bolzano and the ski destinations of Merano and Andalo draw visitors from across the country, with Bolzano putting on a New Year's Eve concert and fireworks display in Piazza Walther.
+In particular, Trento and Bolzano and the ski destinations of Merano and Andalo draw visitors from across the country, with Trento hosting a Great Gatsby-themed NYE dinner and party, and Bolzano holding its first New Year's party since 2019 in Piazza Vittoria, from 4pm to 2am.

 Winter sports fans will be able to take advantage of the snow, while less athletic types can bathe in natural hot springs and pay a visit some of Italy's best Christmas markets, which will remain open until Epiphany on January 6th.